Ancient Nubia – Sudan

 Meals Included: Breakfast, Lunch, Dinner

-Take a boat ride on the Nile for a late afternoon visit to the Pyramids of Nuri.
-More than 20 ancient pyramids belonging to Nubian kings and queens are still standing at Nuri, which served as a royal necropolis for the ancient city of Napata, the first capital of the Nubian Kingdom of Kush.
-It is probable that, at its apex, 80 or more pyramids stood at Nuri, marking the tombs of royals.
+In the late afternoon, you will take a boat ride on the Nile to visit the Pyramids of Nuri.
+More than 20 ancient pyramids belonging to Nubian kings and queens still stand at Nuri, which served as a royal necropolis for the ancient city of Napata, the first capital of the Nubian Kingdom of Kush.
+At its height, it is believed that as many as 80 or more pyramids stood at Nuri, marking the final resting places of Nubian royalty.

 Location: Karima